Mezzo Cammin

 Mezzo Cammin is a semiannual online literary journal devoted to formalist poetry by contemporary women as well as to bring attention back to work that was more famous in previous eras.
 The journal's title comes from Judith Moffett's poem "Mezzo Cammin", which in turn takes its title from the opening line of the famous Italian poet Dante Alighieri's Inferno.
-The journal is currently associated with the West Chester University Poetry Conference.
-The editor in chief is Kim Bridgford.
+The journal was associated for a long time with the West Chester University Poetry Conference.
+The founding editor in chief was Kim Bridgford.
 Its advisory board consists of well-known poets such as Annie Finch, Allison Joseph, Marilyn Nelson, and Molly Peacock.
+Since Kim Bridgford's death in June 2020, the journal has been edited by Anna M. Evans.

 History

 The first issue of the journal came out in the summer of 2006.
-It was created in response to "the tendency that still persists in academia of choosing the work of male poets to define a given era or literary style".
+It was created in response to "the tendency that persists in academia of choosing the work of male poets to define a given era or literary style".

 Mezzo Cammin emerged from community of women poets at the West Chester University Poetry Conference.
 The magazine was also affiliated with Fairfield University early on.
-In 2010, Kim Bridgford, Mezzo Cammins editor in chief, became the director of the WCU Poetry Center in 2010.
+In 2010, Kim Bridgford, Mezzo Cammins editor in chief, became the director of the WCU Poetry Center 2010.
 The magazine affirmed its link with West Chester in its Fifth Anniversary Issue.